mkovachev/OldMacDsFarm/README.md

 ## Web app options

-From home page you can choose between two options:
+From the home page you can choose between two options:

 <ol>
 <li>Play the song with the five MacDonald animals</li>